feddelegrand7/mini007/README.md

 # After several interactions, summarise and clear the conversation history
 polar_bear_researcher$clear_and_summarise_messages()
 #> ✔ Conversation history summarised and appended to system prompt.
-#> ℹ Summary: The user asked if polar bears are dangerous to humans, and the assistant responded that they are ind...
+#> ℹ Summary: The user inquired if polar bears are dangerous to humans, and the assistant confirmed in one sentenc...
 polar_bear_researcher$messages
 #> [[1]]
 #> [[1]]$role
 #> [1] "system"
 #>
 #> [[1]]$content
 #> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
-Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user asked if polar bears are dangerous to humans, and the assistant responded that they are indeed dangerous because they are powerful predators capable of aggression when threatened or provoked."
+Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user inquired if polar bears are dangerous to humans, and the assistant confirmed in one sentence that they can be, citing their size, strength, and predatory behavior."
 ```

 This method summarises all previous conversations into a paragraph and